Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector: Sideband Regions and Template Fit

 The CC0${\pi^0}$ background dominates in regions with low prong EMscore as shown in Fig.~\ref{fig:EMscores}.
 Due to the strong correlation between the prong EMscores, we construct a sideband with a low Prong 1 EMscore of [0.05, 0.15) and without an additional requirement on the Prong 2 EMscore.
 The events with Prong 1 EMscore $<$ 0.05 typically have lower reconstructed energy and broader angular distributions than those in the signal region.
 They are excluded due to these significant kinematic differences.
 To increase statistics in the CC0${\pi^0}$ background sample, we define an additional sideband that includes events with signal-like Prong 1 EMscore [0.15, 0.80) but low reconstructed $\pi^0$ invariant mass ($m_{\gamma\gamma}<$~90 MeV/$c^2$).

 NC interactions contribute a subdominant background that is broadly distributed in $m_{\gamma\gamma}$ (see Fig.~\ref{fig:pi0mass}).
 We use a multi-class BDT, referred to as NCID, to separate NC events from both signal and CC0$\pi^0$ background in the region $m_{\gamma\gamma} \geq$ 190 MeV/$c^2$ where the backgrounds are comparable in size.
 The NC background events contain a particle (usually a charged pion) that is misdentified as a muon.
 Typically, these events will have less energy in the reconstructed hadronic system than a true charged-current event, which will erroneously not include the energy from the particle that is misidentified as the muon.
 They will also on average have greater reconstructed missing transverse momentum, and uncharacteristic particle angular distributions, due to the incorrectly labeled particle.
 The BDT is trained on variables that are sensitive to these differences, including the opening angle between the reconstructed muon and $\pi^0$ in the center-of-mass frame, missing transverse momentum, extra reconstructed energy (outside of the muon and $\pi^0$ prong candidates), and the $\pi^0$ energy fraction.
 The NCID score distribution is shown in Fig.~\ref{fig:ncid_fullscore}.
 The NC-enhanced sideband is defined by selecting events with $m_{\gamma\gamma} \geq$ 190 MeV/$c^2$ and 0.4 $\leq$ NCID $<$ 0.9.
+A discrepancy between data and simulation is observed in the high NCID region where the NC background peaks, indicative of mismodeling of this background (This is remedied by the data-driven background constraints described below).

 To enhance shape discrimination, signal and sideband regions are further separated based on the number of reconstructed final state prongs.
 Subsamples with three (NProngs = 3) and greater than three (NProngs $>$ 3) prongs correspond to different average hadronic invariant mass ($W$) and are sensitive to different primary processes, with the delta resonance dominating the NProngs = 3 subsample.
 This separation results in two CCN$\pi^0$ signal regions, four CC0$\pi^0$ sideband regions, and two NC sideband regions.
 The low EMscore NProngs $>3$ sample is dominated by poorly reconstructed events in all categories and it is therefore excluded.
 The NC NProngs = 3 sideband is also discarded due to low statistical precision.